LDRyan0/Correlator-Bench/README.md

 # Correlator-Bench
-A benchmarking framework for FX telescope arrays.
+A benchmarking framework for the X-engine of FX telescope arrays.

 Early development.